LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 - Read all the posts and clicked all the links
 - Completed the feedback survey

-You could say that I started jogging with intention up the Rails ramp instead of casually strolling along.
+You could say that I started jogging with intention up the long Rails ramp instead of casually strolling along.

-I'm still accelerating; moving faster dup the long ramp towards proficiency and happiness while trying to repay the debt of gratitude I have.
+I'm still accelerating; moving faster towards proficiency and happiness while trying to repay the debt of gratitude I have.

 ## Challenges that were actually wins